 You will receive event details (including the Zoom webinar invite link) and your registration receipt.
 Reminder emails will be sent a day before the event date.
 Event registration also includes recordings of the event.
-The streaming link will be emailed to you a week after the event and accessible for a month after the event.
+The streaming link will be emailed to you a week after the event and accessible for six month after the event.

 Streaming Library Edition:

 In mid-2021, you will receive an email announcement when a streaming version of the series becomes available with study guides.
 This archival documentary will be a valuable tool for educators and scholars of craft, design, textile, and art.
 This series will also help artists, artisans, and designers to gain creative inspiration and increased technical literacy.

 Cost to download the four films with study guides to your computer is $45 for those who purchased a series ticket at $75, or tickets totaling $75.

 Cost for each film with study guides is $10 for those who purchased a $25 ticket for a single episode.